• Skip to primary navigation

 granola bars cut into squares, lots of crumbs and a glass container holding the granola crumbs.

-• Let the toasted oats cool before adding the chocolate chips or they will melt and you will have chocolate granola bars….not a bad thing…but just know that’s what will happen.
-You can always add more chocolate chips.
+• Let the toasted oats cool before adding the chocolate chips or they will melt and you will have chocolate granola bars….not a bad thing…but just know that the chocolate will blend right into the oat mixture.

 • If you don’t press down the batter and compact it before baking, they will fall apart.
 See the photo above?
 I couldn’t cut them into bars without them crumbling.
 The silver lining?
 Hubby thought it was the BEST GRANOLA ever.
-Yes….if yours fall apart, scoop the crumbs into a jar and use as granola…no shame, no waste!
+Yes….if yours fall apart, scoop the crumbs into a jar and use as granola…it happens to the best of us.
+No shame, no waste!

 • Store in the freezer, wrapped and ready to grab and go.